Answers to two popular questions:

 1) When should my child start the series?

-Life of Fred: Fractions is the first book in the series.
+Life of Fred: Fractions used to be the first book in the series.
 It presupposes that the reader knows three things:

 i) the addition tables What's 5 + 8?